 World Physical Therapy Day is September 8, 2022.
 It’s a perfect time to shine a spotlight on physical therapists and the important work they do.

 At Intrepid USA, there are many outstanding physical therapists who are beloved by their colleagues and those they help.
+For World Physical Therapy Day, we put the spotlight on two amazing physical therapists.
 Two of these incredible professionals are Shaun Goulbourne in Columbia, Kentucky, and Jessica Bolling in Big Stone Gap, Virginia.

 “I have a strong coaching, strength, and conditioning personal training background, and I bring that to my 80-year-old patients,” said Goulbourne, who has worked with Intrepid USA for five years.
 “I think my biggest contribution to my patients is just mentally letting them know that they can do this and more.”